warped-pinball/origin/docs/CONFIGURATION.md

 when generating links for machine claims, email verification and password resets.

-## Ports and WebSockets
+## Ports and MQTT

-The API listens on port `8000` for HTTP and on `8001` for WebSocket traffic.
+The API listens on port `8000` for HTTP traffic.
+MQTT messages are handled through a broker, which by default listens on port `1883`.
+Ensure the broker is reachable from the application.

-When running behind a reverse proxy, forward WebSocket connections to port `8001`.
+Configure the connection with the `MQTT_BROKER_HOST` and `MQTT_BROKER_PORT` environment variables.
+They default to `localhost` and `1883` respectively.

 ## QR code service